 The first Ukrainian settlers were peasants who settled in the prairies in the 1880s.
 They tilled the productive black soil and filled the prairies with fields of wheat.
 Ukrainian communities began to spring up in various parts of Alberta.
 But the pioneers felt a lack of their own church and their priests.
-Various religions sent their preachers into the communities.
-The Ukrainian people would not have endured in their faith had their priests not arrived on time to help them in their spiritual needs.
+Various religions sent their preachers into the communities and the Ukrainian people would not have endured in their faith had their priests not arrived on time to help them in their spiritual needs.

 The blessing of the Edmonton church took place on Sunday, November 27, 1904 – the feast of St. Josaphat.
 A large number of people came from far away.
 The main celebrant was Rev. Filas, assisted by Rev. Strotsky and Rev Dydyk.
 Many Englishmen and Frenchmen also were present at the blessing.

 Although the church was completed on the outside, the interior still needed work.
 It was impossible to hold services in the church in winter because of the cold.
 Since there was no money to buy a furnace or coal, Mr. Thedore Chichka helped to provide coal from the banks of the Saskatchewan River.
 Mr. A. Fraser, a local lumber dealer provided much materials to complete the interior of the church on long term credit.
 Brother Jeremiah worked on the interior of the church, assisted by Harry Mazuryk.
-Soon the interior of the church was completed.
+On April 7, 1906, the interior of the church was completed.

 There was some opposition from a group of unhappy individuals who complained that the church was located too far away from where the people lived.
 But gradually more and more Ukrainians began to move in.
 At that time there were 300 Ukrainian families and 500 children in Edmonton.